 For serving personnel, mental health briefings prior to deployment are now mandatory.

-Specialist nurses work in-theatre, and Trauma Risk Management processes are now in place across all three Services, offering peer-peer support for those who have experienced traumatic events.
+Specialist nurses work in theatre, and Trauma Risk Management processes are now in place across all 3 services, offering peer to peer support for those who have experienced traumatic events.

 Treatment is delivered by 11 military Departments of Community Mental Health, plus a network of satellite Mental Health Teams and visiting clinics.